Aethylred/puppet-helpers/README.md

 ## `post-recieve`

 This git post-recieve hook will attempt to remotely login as the puppet user on a puppet master via SSH and update the environment matching the git branch.
 Note that he master branch is mapped to the production environment.

+This hook must be edited and updated for your environment to set the puppet host and the git repository URI.

 The update process will:

 * delete the environment if a branch is deleted
 * clone the branch into the environment if it does not exist